DOV-Vlaanderen/pydov/docs/select_datasets.rst

     * ObservatieDetails (Details of observation) - Extra details about the observation.

 Search classes
-    * :class:`pydov.search.observatie.ObservatieSearch` - This will return all observations, without extra fields or subtypes.
+    * :class:`pydov.search.observatie.ObservatieSearch` - This will return all observations, by default without extra fields or subtypes.
-    * :class:`pydov.search.observatie.ObservatieFractiemetingSearch` - This will return only observations of type 'Textuurmeting' and will include the fraction measurement subtype.
+    * :class:`pydov.search.observatie.ObservatieFractiemetingSearch` - This will return only observations of type 'Textuurmeting' and will by default include the fraction measurement subtype.

 Default dataframe output
       .. csv-table:: Observations (Observaties)